-A Certificate of Occupancy is a document that describes the legal use and maximum occupancy for a building.
-The Certificate lists individual building uses, number of people who can occupy each space, a description of each use, and various other building details.
+A Certificate of Occupancy is a document that describes the legal use and maximum occupancy of a building issued by the Department of Buildings.
+The Certificate lists individual building uses per story, the maximum occupancy of each space, construction classification, and various other building designations.

-Below is an example of a two page Certificate of Occupancy for a two family home in New York.
+Below is an example of a two-page Certificate of Occupancy for a two-family home in New York City.

 Certificate of Occupancy Building Information Page